 - Jewelry - Ancient to Modern.
 The Walters Art Gallery, Baltimore.
 1979-1980.

 - Objects of Adornment: Five Thousand Years of Jewelry from the Walters Art Gallery, Baltimore.
 Cooper-Hewitt National Design Museum, New York; Chrysler Museum of Art, Norfolk; Carnegie Museum of Art, Pittsburgh; San Antonio Museum of Art, San Antonio; Philbrook Museum of Art, Tulsa; Honolulu Academy of Arts, Honolulu; New Orleans Museum of Art, New Orleans; Milwaukee Art Museum, Milwaukee; Minneapolis Institute of Art, Minneapolis; Toledo Museum of Art, Toledo; The John and Mable Ringling Museum of Art, Sarasota.
 1984-1987.

 - Jewelry from the Walters Art Gallery and the Zucker Family Collection.
 The Walters Art Gallery, Baltimore.
 1987.

 - Bedazzled: 5,000 Years of Jewelry from the Walters Art Museum.
 Frist Center for the Visual Arts, Nashville; The John and Mable Ringling Museum of Art, Sarasota; The Walters Art Museum, Baltimore.
 2006-2009.

 - Bedazzled: 5,000 Years of Jewelry.
 El Paso Museum of Art, El Paso.
 2010.

-Provenance Dikran Kelekian, New York and Paris; Henry Walters, Baltimore [date of acquisition unknown], by purchase; Walters Art Museum, 1931, by bequest.
+Provenance Dikran Kelekian, New York and Paris, [date and mode of acquisition unknown]; Henry Walters, Baltimore, [date of acquisition unknown], by purchase; Walters Art Museum, 1931, by bequest.